Komsomolsk (band): 2022–2024

-In 2022, Ryabov left the band.
+In 2022, after Russia's attack on Ukraine, drummer Pavel Kochetov left the band and subsequently the country.
+His place was taken by Vasily Kuzyakin.
+Ivan Ryabov also left the band later the same year.

 In February 2024, Andreeva and Deriugina gave two concerts in Melitopol, Ukrainian territory illegally occupied by Russia, and stated that "they made their choice to live in their country with its problems".
 Two weeks before that, Meduza reported that the band was forbidden from touring in Russia, and, apparently, a tour in Melitopol was performed after the Administration of the President hinted that by supporting the illegal occupation they would be allowed to give concerts again.
 As a result, in March 2024 they Andreeva and Deriugina were allowed to perform in Moscow once, but their future planned concerts in Russia were canceled anyway.
 At the end of March they announced that they stopped performing.

 Ryabov denounced the Melitopol concerts on social media using strong words.
 When Meduza asked Deriugina to comment on the situation, she replied suggesting the journalists "to respectfully go fuck themselves".